Is an Ivy League College for You?

 How to improve your chances for admission to ivy league schools.

 Ivy League colleges are some of the most prestigious and academically challenging in the country.
 There are eight universities that make up the Ivy League, all of which can be found in the northeastern United States.
-High school students would be hard-pressed to find a college that offers a more rigorous 4-year bachelors degree program.
+High school students would be hard-pressed to find a college that offers a more rigorous four-year bachelor's degree program.

-All eight Ivy League universities routinely rank as the top colleges in the country and are also considered some of the hardest schools to get degrees from.
-If you are interested in earning a bachelors degree or other degree from one of these prestigious schools, read on to find out the credentials you need to have to increase your chances.
+All eight Ivy League universities routinely rank as the top colleges in the country and have award-winning professors.
+If you are interested in earning a bachelor's degree or other degree from one of these prestigious schools, read on to find out the credentials you need to have to increase your chances.

 Admission Requirements for Ivy League Colleges

 Getting an education from an Ivy League college first depends on your ability to get accepted.
-Each 4-year college in the Ivy League has different entry requirements, but all are relatively demanding compared with other schools.
+Each four-year college in the Ivy League has different entry requirements, but all are relatively demanding compared with other schools.
 Your GPA and how you score on standardized tests are just some of the factors schools use to determine whether you’ll be accepted.
-Find average test scores and GPAs for each Ivy League school below:
+Check out the average GPAs for each Ivy League school below:

 Brown University